BenAcord/AutoRpt/README.md

 ---

 ## Upgrade
-If you have a clone or release pre-v1.1.3, do these two steps.
+If you have an existing clone or release pre-v1.1.3, do these two steps.
 This will update your home directory config.toml with the latest values.

 0. Ensure your OS is updated with `sudo apt-get update -y && sudo apt-get upgrade -y`.
 1. `git pull` to get the latest code.